 Here at Fish Out of Water Books, we love music and we love stories.
-So what could be better than true life stories centered around all things music?
-Your bands, your songs, your friends and how music brought you together—or tore you asunder.
+So what could be better than true life tales centered around all things music?.

-We are looking for true life tales: coming-of-age, slice-of-life, and anecdotes based around music—not about the music and bands per se, but tales of your own exploits and escapades.
+We are looking for true life tales: coming-of-age, slice-of-life, and anecdotes based around music—not about the music and bands, but tales of your own exploits and escapades around the music.
 Poignant, humorous, weird and wacky.
 Road trips.
 Concerts.
 Good drugs.
 Bad Drugs.
 Cups of tea.
 The importance of owning the right records, not owning the wrong records, having the right band logo on your school bag or knowing the exact track list for a specific album.
-And—if you’re as old as us—recording songs off the TV while telling your mom “shhhhhh . . . quit talking . . .
-I’m trying to record a song . . . argh!
-Mommmm, you’ve ruined it!”
+And—if you’re as old as us—recording songs off the TV while telling your mum “shhhhhh . . . quit talking . . . mum, I’m trying to record a song.
+Aarggh!
+Bloody ‘ell, mum, you’ve ruined it!”

-If your submission is selected, we will promote it on our website, share it across our social media platforms and e-mail list, and generally sing your praises from the mountaintops.
-“Around the Music” is a complete labor of love; unfortunately, we are not able to offer payment to contributors—nor do we intend to profit in any way.
-Our goal is simply to share entertaining stories about something to which we can all relate: a love of music; and stories; and stories about music.
+“Around the Music” is a complete labor of love and we are not able to offer payment to contributors—nor do we intend to profit in any way.
+Our goal is simply to share entertaining stories about something to which we can all relate: a love of music; and stories; and stories based around music.
+We will promote your story here on our website, share it across our social media platforms and e-mail list, and generally sing your praises from the mountaintops.

-Submit your true life tale (anywhere from a couple of paragraphs up to 2,000 words as a rough guide) to us at email@example.com along with a brief bio, (optional) photo(s) (pics from “back in the day” would be brilliant!), and a signed copy of the “Around the Music” Author/Publisher agreement.
+Submit your true life tale — anywhere from a couple of paragraphs up to 2,000 words as a rough guide — to us at firstname.lastname@example.org along with a brief bio, (optional) photo(s).
+Pics from “back in the day” would be brilliant!

 - In “1984,” a slumber party revelation led twelve-year-old PATTI F. SMITH and her best friend on a quest to see the five “members” of Duran Duran go “doing!”